saragluna/azure-spring-boot-sample/README.md

 You could refer to [this](#how-to-find-the-service-principal-id) to find the service principal id.

 After this you could run the terraform commands to provision resources.

+- Install [Terraform](https://www.terraform.io/) for your platform.
+- Install the [Azure CLI](https://aka.ms/nubesgen-install-az-cli) and authenticate using `az login`
+- In the terraform directory, initialize Terraform: `terraform init`
+- Apply the current Terraform configuration: `terraform apply`

 ```shell

 cd terraform

 # Login to azure-cli